serfla/how-to-use-foxy-proxy-for-amazon-emr/README.md

 - the first one explains how to use the ssh tunnel to access to a single service at a time
 - the second one explains how to set up a ssh tunnel to the cluster master node and access to  it via browser using the foxy-proxy firefox addon.

+It is in this last point where you find some trouble with foxy-proxy settings.
+In fact the part where is explained how to configure foxy-proxy is old.
+So you need to following the rest of this guide!

 ## Prerequisites
 - an Amazon AWS account